MicrosoftDocs/dynamics-365-fraud-protection/content/monthly-business-review.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Monthly business review (preview version)
+title: Monthly business review tool (preview version)
 ---

-# Monthly business review (preview version)
+# Monthly business review tool (preview version)

-The Dynamics 365 Fraud Protection monthly business review (preview) tool is provided as a preview service under the terms and conditions described in the Microsoft Online Service Terms.
-The monthly business review allows merchants to review long term business metrics, compare and track fraud and rule performance month over month, and visualize long term operational trend.
+The Dynamics 365 Fraud Protection monthly business review tool (preview) is provided as a preview service under the terms and conditions described in the Microsoft Online Service Terms.
+The monthly business review enables merchants to review long-term business metrics, compare and track fraud and rule performance month over month, and visualize long-term operational trend.

 The monthly business review is an interactive report tool built on the Microsoft Power BI platform.
-Merchants can use this tool to drive purchase protection in their online business for their customers by applying various filters and reviewing business metrics by various segments.
+Merchants can use this tool to drive purchase protection for their customers in their online business by applying various filters and reviewing business metrics by various segments.

 The monthly business review report refreshes every 24 hours with the latest transactional data.
 The time stamp in the report displays the UTC refresh time for the report.

-The monthly business review shows the following metrics by count or by amount.
+The monthly business review displays the following metrics by count or by amount.

 - **Scale metrics**: Displays transaction volume, settled volume, and bank acceptance rate.